Transportation

 West-East Connections Study

-Salt Lake City (SLC) has begun a transportation study, funded by the US Department of Transportation’s (USDOT) Reconnecting Communities Pilot Program, to identify and prioritize solutions for improving west-east connectivity.
+Salt Lake City (SLC) began a transportation study, funded by the US Department of Transportation’s (USDOT) Reconnecting Communities Pilot Program, to identify and prioritize solutions that improve west-east connectivity across the divide.
+The two-year planning effort will:

-The SLC West-East Connections Study will take a community-centered approach, ensuring those most affected by the division define the challenges and help shape the solutions.
-The study will evaluate transportation needs and recommend improvements for all modes, including driving, walking, bicycling, and public transit.
+The SLC West-East Connections Study will take a community-centered approach, ensuring that those most affected by the divide define the challenges and help shape the solutions.
+Study success depends on the ongoing engagement and collaboration between the city, community and partner agencies.

 Next steps